pandas-dev/pandas/doc/source/basics.rst

 Summarizing data: describe
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-For floating point data, there is a convenient ``describe`` function which
+There is a convenient ``describe`` function which computes a variety of summary
-computes a variety of summary statistics about a Series or the columns of a
+statistics about a Series or the columns of a DataFrame (excluding NAs of
-DataFrame (excluding NAs of course):
+course):

 .. ipython:: python